Skip to content

 Contacting Webmasters

-The first step in the removal process is to reach out to the webmasters of the sites hosting the bad backlinks.
+The first step in the removal process is to reach out to the web admins of the sites hosting the bad backlinks.
 You can do this by:

-1. Locating the contact information for the website, such as an email address or contact form.
+1. Locate the website’s contact information, such as an email address or contact form.

-2. Drafting a polite, professional email explaining the situation and requesting that they remove the offending link(s).
+2. Drafting a polite, professional email explaining the situation and requesting they remove the offending link(s).

-3. Following up if you don’t receive a response, as webmasters can be notoriously slow to respond.
+3. Follow up if you don’t receive a response, as webmasters can be notoriously slow to respond.

 When reaching out to webmasters, be sure to:

-• Clearly identify the specific link(s) you want removed
+• Identify the specific link(s) you want removed

 • Explain why the link is harmful to your website’s SEO